-The USC School of Theatre’s season of performances is enjoyed each year by students, faculty, staff, alumni and friends, as well as many Los Angeles theatregoers.
+The USC School of Dramatic Arts presents performances for students, faculty, staff, alumni and friends, as well as many Los Angeles theatregoers.
 New and contemporary plays, innovative productions of classical works and a spring musical are featured each year.

-Shoah Foundation Institute for Visual History and Education
+Shoah Foundation: The Institute for Visual History and Education